Short-term effects of alcohol consumption: Moderate doses

-Excessive doses
+Excessive doses and overdose

+Symptoms of ethanol overdose may include nausea, vomiting, CNS depression, coma, acute respiratory failure, or death.
+Levels of even less than 0.1% can cause intoxication, with unconsciousness often occurring at 0.3–0.4%.
+Death from ethanol consumption is possible when blood alcohol levels reach 0.4%.
+A blood level of 0.5% or more is commonly fatal.
+The oral median lethal dose (LD50) of ethanol in rats is 5,628 mg/kg.
+Directly translated to human beings, this would mean that if a person who weighs 70 kg drank a 500 mL glass of pure ethanol, they would theoretically have a 50% risk of dying.

 Acute alcohol intoxication through excessive doses in general causes short- or long-term health effects.
 NMDA receptors become unresponsive, slowing areas of the brain for which they are responsible.
 Contributing to this effect is the activity that alcohol induces in the gamma-aminobutyric acid (GABA) system.
 The GABA system is known to inhibit activity in the brain.
 GABA could also be responsible for causing the memory impairment that many people experience.
 It has been asserted that GABA signals interfere with both the registration and the consolidation stages of memory formation.
 As the GABA system is found in the hippocampus (among other areas in the CNS), which is thought to play a large role in memory formation, this is thought to be possible.

 Anterograde amnesia, colloquially referred to as "blacking out", is another symptom of heavy drinking.
 This is the loss of memory during and after an episode of drinking.

 Another classic finding of alcohol intoxication is ataxia, in its appendicular, gait, and truncal forms.
 Appendicular ataxia results in jerky, uncoordinated movements of the limbs, as if each muscle were working independently from the others.
 Truncal ataxia results in postural instability; gait instability is manifested as a disorderly, wide-based gait with inconsistent foot positioning.
 Ataxia causes the observation that drunk people are clumsy, sway back and forth, and often fall down.
 It is presumed to be due to alcohol's effect on the cerebellum.

 Mellanby effect

 The Mellanby effect is the phenomenon that the behavioral impairment due to alcohol is less, at the same BAC, when the BAC is decreasing than when it is increasing.
-In other words, at a given point on the upward slope of BAC (while drinking), impairment is greater than at a given point on the downward slope (after drinking), even though the BAC is the same at the two points.
 This effect was confirmed in a 2017 meta-analysis.

 Effect on different population

 Based on sex

 Alcohol affects males and females differently because of difference in body fat percentage and water content.
 On average, for equal body weight, women have a higher body fat percentage than men.
-Since alcohol is absorbed into body water content and men have more water in their bodies than women, for women there will be a higher blood alcohol concentration from same amount of alcohol consumption.
+Since alcohol is absorbed into body water content, and men have more water in their bodies than women, for women there will be a higher blood alcohol concentration from the same amount of alcohol consumption.
 Women are also thought to have less alcohol dehydrogenase (ADH) enzyme which is required to break down alcohol.
 That is why the drinking guidelines are different for men and women.